josephrocca/dall-e-encoder-decoder-server/README.md

 # Comparison to JPEG & WEBP

 I wanted to get a rough idea of how it compares to common image formats in terms of visual quality at a constant file size.
-All 3 were compressed to ~1.9kb (at 70% quality for JPEG and WEBP).
+All 3 were compressed to ~1.9kb (by lowering the image size at 70% quality for JPEG and WEBP).

 ![comparison between DALL-E encoder/decoder and JPEG and WEBP compression](https://github.com/josephrocca/dall-e-encoder-decoder-server/blob/main/dalle-jpg-webp-compression-comparison.jpg?raw=true)